King-of-Spades/appcenter-Xamarin.UITest-Demo/README.md

 This is an experimental branch.
-I'm experimenting with different scenarios.

 # Build Status